BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/rohan.md

 - **Royal Standard of Rohan** `PASSIVE`

-As well as being a [banner][Banner], a single Rohan Hero model with no Might left and within 3" may regain 1 Might point.
-Cannot regain Might beyond a Hero's starting level.
+As well as being a [banner][Banner], ~~a single Rohan Hero model with no Might left and within 3" may regain 1 Might point.~~ <span style="color: darkmagenta">a single Rohan Hero model within 3" of the Royal Standard of Rohan at the start of the turn, that has no Might remaining, may automatically add 1 point of Might to their store.</span> Cannot regain Might beyond a Hero's starting level.
 Gamling suffers no penalties for carrying this [banner][Banner].

 </div>